Mt Whitney Hike

 Weather and Timing

 Hopefully, the weather will cooperate with you on your hike to the summit.
 If the weather is bad, you need to play it safe and do the hike another day.
 Winter storms can still hit on the fringes of the summer season.
-If the weather is okay, you still run the risk of summer thunder storms and lightning on the summit.
+If the weather is okay, you still run the risk of a pop-up thunderstorm and lightning on the summit.
 These storms generally bubble up after noon.
 You’re in an alpine climate and the weather can change quickly.

 To avoid thunderstorms, most hikers leave in the early hours of the morning.
 3am is a popular start time from Whitney Portal.
 That should get you on and off the summit before noon, unless your pace is very slow.
 The only downside is that there will be a lot of folks hiking at the same time.
 You can try and leave a little earlier to avoid the big rush.
 Alternatively, if the chance of rain is low to none, and you have the daylight, you can leave at dawn and maximize your daylight hiking time.
 Of course, you run the risk of having the weather turn, which would stop your summit attempt.